lpolverino/lpolverino/README.md

 -->

 <h1 align="center"> Hello, Im Lorenzo 👋</h1>
-I am an advanced computer science studen who is very passionate for software development and this days im learning so many things about how software and web aplication works.
+I am an advanced computer science studen who is very passionate for software development and this days im learning so many things about it and how to implementing solutions in web pages.
 I really wanna be part of a team who develops computer solutions for many kind of problems.

 ```javascript